 The new version of the app has introduced the concept of data columns.
 You can learn more about data columns using this help article.
 If a legacy form has any fields with spaces for names/keys, then the app will create new data columns with keys in the proper format (read more).

-If you have made any app-related customizations, then there is a chance that they will be lost when migrating, and the customizations may need to be re-configured.
-For this reason, it's imperative that you make a backup of the store's theme before migrating or installing a new form, just in case you need to roll back your code to the old version.
+If the store's theme code includes any app-related customizations, then there is a chance that the customizations will be lost when migrating so they may need to be re-configured.
+For this reason, it's imperative that you make a backup of the store's theme before migrating or installing a new form, just in case you need to roll back the theme code to the old version.

 Please be aware of the following when migrating: